 To address the underlying issues and find a solution, the company top management needed to answer three basic questions on its commitment to improvement:

 Answering yes to all three questions commits top management to the necessary enablers such as staffing up and centralizing owner capability, holding businesses accountable for using the project governance process, and enforcing compliance.
 Answering no to any of the three means the company could expect to continue to have unpredictable and unsatisfactory results, with only slow improvement at best.

 With targeted areas of improvement, the company is now ready to take the next steps of Solution Development and Implementation.
-These will be covered in part two of this case study.
+These are covered in part two of this case study.